The strategies are designed to separately fine-tune the parameters for different kinds of trading signals.

 - StopLossEMA: Use the average price for the stop loss.
 If 0 then not used.
 3,5,10 – averaged over the last 3, 5.10 ticks.
 Better to use a value here, so that when a single spike down happens and breaks the stop loss will avoid activating Panic Cell.

-- StopLossDelay: Delay activation of stop-losses and trailing, in seconds. * CR * * Delay is sometimes useful to MoonShot strategy when we caught not a single shot, but a temporary wall, that will disappear soon.
+- StopLossDelay: Delay activation of stop-losses and trailing, from the time of purchase, in seconds. * CR * * Delay is sometimes useful to MoonShot strategy when we caught not a single shot, but a temporary wall, that will disappear soon.

 - StopLoss: Stop loss price in % from actual buy price (don’t forget to use negative value unless you need positive).
 This parameter and its derivatives are described in the basic configuration articles.